trek-view/basecamp/_posts/2022-01-14-adding-a-custom-watermark-to-hero-photo-video.md

 published: true
 ---

+**Automate the process of adding a custom branded watermark to all your timelapse photos using Imagemagick**

-**We've recently been playing with the new GoPro HERO 10.
-It's a neat bit of kit.**
+We've recently been playing with the new GoPro HERO 10.
+It's a neat bit of kit.

 Many people use action cameras for mapping.
 In many cases, the money to buy a 360 camera for mapping can't be justified.
 Action cameras are simpler to use and more versatile.